RoMa v2: Harder Better Faster Denser Feature Matching: Experiments

 \subsection{Dense Matching}

-We evaluate dense matching performance in \Cref{tab:dense} and \Cref{tab:dense2} on a wide array of datasets and compare to state-of-the-art dense matchers RoMa and UFM.
-For RoMa and \ours, we directly feed the $640\times 640$ images into the model, while for UFM we first resize the image to their suggested inference resolution $560\times 420$ and then bilinearly upsample the predictions back to $640\times 640$, as their precision degrades significantly for higher resolution.
+We evaluate dense matching performance in \Cref{tab:dense} and \Cref{tab:dense2} on a wide array of datasets and compare with state-of-the-art dense matchers RoMa and UFM.
+For RoMa and \ours, we directly feed the $640\times 640$ images into the model, while for UFM we first resize the image to their suggested inference resolution $560\times 420$ and then bilinearly upsample the predictions back to $640\times 640$, as their precision degrades significantly for higher resolutions.

-\ours~consistently outperforms across all 6 datasets.
+\ours~consistently outperforms previous methods across all 6 datasets.
 Notably, we simultaneously beat UFM on its own benchmark, TA-WB, and RoMa on MegaDepth, on which it is exclusively trained, while having $84\%$ lower EPE compared to RoMa on the challenging AerialMegaDepth benchmark.